-That said, Easter only comes once a year, so don’t worry about the odd one or two indulgences as these will not affect your long-term blood diabetes management.
+That said, celebrations such as Easter and Christmas only come once a year, so don’t worry about the odd one or two indulgences as these will not affect your long-term diabetes management.

-It’s a myth that you can’t eat chocolate if you have diabetes, just eat it in moderation, rather than using it to satisfy hunger, and don’t eat a lot in one go as it affects your blood sugar levels.
+It’s a myth that you can’t eat chocolate if you have diabetes, just eat it in moderation, and try not to eat a lot in one go as it affects your blood sugar levels.

 Children and chocolate

-If you or your child carb counts, check the Easter egg label so that you can calculate how many carbs have been eaten and adjust insulin doses accordingly.
+Remember if you or your child carb counts, check the chocolate label so that you can calculate how many carbs have been eaten and adjust insulin doses accordingly.

-- Wean yourself onto good-quality dark chocolate (70 per cent cocoa is best).
-It has a stronger taste than milk chocolate, so you won't need to eat as much to satisfy your craving.
+- Instead of 'diabetic' chocolate, try choosing good-quality dark chocolate (70% cocoa is best).
+It has a stronger taste than milk chocolate, so you are likely to eat a bit less.

 - Decide how much you are going to eat and put the rest of the chocolate away, out of reach.
-This should help prevent you from having 'just one more piece' and wolfing down the whole lot before you realise it.
+This should help prevent you from having 'just one more piece' and eating more than you planned to.